dfeagans/Reference-Files/Reference/Blender.md

 - **Shift+d** = duplicate element.
 - **g** = Grab.
 Move in view.
 Then pressing X,Y,Z moves only in that direction (otherwise in view plane). **Middle clicking hot swaps the axis lock to whichever way you've dragged throughout typical operations**
 - **gg** = Grab, with Slide.
 Either Edge Slide or Vertex Slide depending on selection mode.
 Primary use is redistributing things - intelligently.
 Otherwise, Useful to simplify edges and then use Remove Doubles.
+- **Snap** = extremely useful with snap to face.
+If you turn on "use_snap_project", which is "Project Individual Elements" in Blender 2.8 you can select a bunch of vertices and move them and they'll project along the view direction onto whatever face is back there.
+Useful for getting a bunch of vertices snapped quickly by selecting them, hitting "g", and immedietely hitting Enter.
 - **s** = scale.
 Can specify axis using X,Y,Z as expected and can avoid scaling along axis with Shift+X,Y,Z.
 - **Alts+s** = Scale along normals.
 When used on faces effectively moves face long normal of the face.
 - **r** = Rotates object.
 Amount back be typed into properties explicitely.
 X,Y,Z to contrain rotation works.